labplus-cn/mpython-docs/docs/en/index.rst

-.. mPython掌控板 documentation master file, created by sphinx-quickstart on Tue Aug 28 17:25:35 2018.
+.. mPython Board documentation master file, created by sphinx-quickstart on Tue Aug 28 17:25:35 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.